-Get ready for a punch of lemon and a punch of strawberry in the yummy soft and chewy Strawberry Lemon Cookies!
+These Strawberry Lemon Summer Cookies recipe come with a punch of lemon and a punch of strawberry in the yummy soft and chewy cookies.
 Sweet and tart like strawberry lemonade, these cookies are full of flavor and easy peasy to make.
 No cake mix is used with these, the flavors are natural and strong.

 They're perfect for spring or summer or even wintertime when you wish it was spring or summer 😉 Make them for Easter, Fourth of July, Memorial Day or take them to a garden party.

-This was inspired by our Tart Lemon Crinkle Cookies and would be fun served with our Cookie Monster Stuffed Cookies.
+This was inspired by our Tart Lemon Crinkle Cookies and Lemon Blueberry Cookies and would be fun served with our Key Lime Cookies, Cookie Monster Stuffed Cookies or Deviled (Cheesecake Stuffed) Strawberries).
 Throw a lemon party and serve our Raspberry Lemonade, TikTok Creamy Lemonade, and Summer Squash Lemon Poppyseed Muffins.
+They also make a great dessert with our flavorful Air Fryer Pierogies and Kielbasa.

 - butter, softened, but not too soft.
 We recommend getting it out 30-45 minutes before starting.